-Synchronous - Protocols that require
+Synchronous - Protocols that require the clocks of communicating machines or devices to be coordinated.

-the clocks of communicating ma- Write- Back Cache- Upon a cache chines or devices to be coordinated. hit, the cache is updated and the main memory is not affected.
-Upon a cache inputs and the data output.
-This structure spreads the cache access across Write- Through Cache- Upon a two or three cycles while maintaining cache hit, the cache and the main a bandwidth of one access per cyclememory are updated.
-Upon a cache Improves performance by 5- 10%. miss, only the main memory is updated.
+Synchronous Cache - A type of cache that uses a clock signal to latch the inputs and the data output.
+This structure spreads the cache access across two or three cycles while maintaining a bandwidth of one access per cycle.
+Improves performance by 5-10%.